Saturday, October 30, 2004

 But then God reminds me of a few things.
 Such as, I always feel He is guiding my thoughts as I'm writing in this blog.
 It never feels like I'm "squeezing blood from a turnip."
-And frankly, in previous years, I nearly always forced myself to write for the sake of practice and discipline and nearly always felt the frustration dripping down my face.
+And frankly, in previous years, I always forced myself to write for the sake of practice and discipline and woah, felt the frustration dripping down my face.

-Now I only write when I sense that God is wanting to speak through me the simple truths which have changed my attitude toward Life.
-There is no struggle, even during the rewriting (and rewriting and rewriting).
-The whole process is a joy, because God is in it and where He is, there is fullness of joy.
+Now I only write when I sense God is wants to speak through me the simple truths.
+There is no struggle, even during the rewriting (and rewriting).
+The whole process is (usually) a joy, because God is in it and where He is, there is fullness of joy.

-Of course, I could probably manage to put together some rambling posts which sound quasi-deep and wise.
+Of course, probably I could write some rambling posts which sound quasi-deep and wise.
 And make myself crazy in the process.
 And be a phony.
 And make God look weird (or something).

-So instead, I think I'll just keep sharing the simple truths which have restored to me the joy of my salvation..... simple truths which I'm, in turn, happy to share with those of you who check in here often (for which I say thanks).
+So instead, I'll just keep sharing the simple truths which have restored to me the joy of my salvation, simple truths which I'm, in turn, happy to share with those of you who check in here often (for which I say thanks).